 Principle 5: Maintain the Board as a well-functioning, balanced team led by the Chairman

-On Admission the Board will comprise the following persons:
+On the Board comprises the following persons:

 The biographies of the Directors are set out in paragraph 11 of Part I of this document.
-The Non- Executive Directors Anthony Gott and David Wilkinson are considered to be independent and were selected with the objective of bringing experience and independent judgement to the Board.
+The Non- Executive Directors Seshu Bhagavathula and David Wilkinson are considered to be independent and were selected with the objective of bringing experience and independent judgement to the Board.
 The Board is also supported by the Audit Committee, the Remuneration Committee and Nomination Committee, further details of which are set out in paragraph 17.4 of Part I of this document.
 The Board will meet regularly and processes are in place to ensure that each Director is, at all times, provided with such information as is necessary to enable each Director to discharge their respective duties.
 The Group is satisfied that the current Board is sufficiently resourced to discharge its governance obligations on behalf of all stakeholders.
 However, it is the intention of the Board to appoint a further independent non-executive director in due course.

 Principle 6: Ensure that between them the Directors have the necessary up to date experience, skills and capabilities

 The skills and experience of the Directors are summarised in their biographies set out in paragraph 11 of Part I of this Document.
 The Directors believe that the Board has the appropriate balance of diverse skills and experience in order to deliver on its core objectives.
 Experiences are varied and contribute to maintaining a balanced board that has the appropriate level and range of skill to drive the Group forward.
 The Board is not dominated by one individual and all Directors have the ability to challenge proposals put forward to the meeting, democratically.
 The Directors have also received a briefing from the Company’s Nominated Adviser in respect of continued compliance with, inter alia, the AIM Rules and the Company’s solicitors in respect of continued compliance with, inter alia, MAR.